anvil-open-software/wuf-quick-start/README.md

-WUF Quickstart Application
+WUF Quick Start Application
 =============================
-The WUF Quickstart Application, which is a part of the WUF repos at [https://github.com/anvil-open-software/wuf](https://github.com/anvil-open-software/wuf), is intended to be used as a baseline, plain-vanilla application for quickly creating a new web-based application from scratch.
+The WUF Quick Start Application, which is a part of the WUF repos at [https://github.com/anvil-open-software/wuf](https://github.com/anvil-open-software/wuf), is intended to be used as a baseline, plain-vanilla application for quickly creating a new web-based application from scratch.

 Installation and Setup